gatewaynode/audit_automation_tools/README.md

 The task runner is Python Invoke instead of the Makefile I usually provide.

-The code formatter is Black.
+The code formatter is Black (if contributing run this before requesting a pull).

 Testing framework is PyTest.